-Q8.
-Which parameters are important in order you decide on which kind of Software to use in your business?
-Please choose between “very important (the highest rate) and “very unimportant” (the lowest rate)
+Q11.
+Which parameters are important for you to decide on the kind of software you will use in your business?
+If you don’t own the enterprise, share with us your view also.
+Please choose between “very important” (the highest rate) and “very unimportant” (the lowest rate).